mcogswell/cnn_treevis/README.md

 NOTE: This interface could be a lot better.
 Let me know if you have ideas or time to work on it.

+Frontend Components
+===

+The main vis is in templates/vis.html.

+The other pages...
+TODO

 Backend Components